 Can CBD make you sleepy?
 No, CBD alone probably will not make you sleepy unless you take too much.

 Can CBD Give You Diarrhea?

-It is highly unlikely that CBD will cause gastric issues resulting in diarrhea or even constipation.
+It is highly unlikely that CBD dietary supplements will cause gastric issues resulting in diarrhea or even constipation.

 If you think CBD gives you diarrhea, you may be mistaking this symptom for another issue.
 I would take a look at identifying the carrier oil of your CBD products.
 Carrier oils are oils that the hemp extract is mixed with in order to provide an even dose of CBD when you consume it.